Jose Thettayil: As a public servant

-He was elected to the legislative assembly from Angamaly constituency for two tenure period (2006–11) (2011–2016).
-This period of public life was duly noted for his excellence and accusations.
+Thettayil was elected to the legislative assembly from Angamaly constituency for two tenure periods (2006–2011) (2011–2016).
+This period of public life was noted for both achievements and accusations.

-He is credited with having a scrupulous and innovative political involvement in public administrations.
-Also he has credit in the locus for inducing and completing sumptuous projects for the constituency as a member of legislative assembly, he enjoys a locale lingo for completing number of projects than the chief ministers during his tenures.
+He is credited with scrupulous and innovative political involvement in public administrations.
+He is also credited locally with initiating and completing several large projects for the constituency as a member of the legislative assembly, and is known in the local area for completing a higher number of projects than some chief ministers during his tenures.

-He was able to badge the credit for bringing up the concept of multiplex theatres and malls in KSRTC bus stations for the first time in the country.
-As the minister for transport reforms and initiatives where ideal and in a faster pace even to warp bribery both from the ground level and reduced the powers for the ministers which were misused (but were reverted with newly elected govt interventions during 2012-13).
+He was credited with introducing the concept of multiplex theatres and malls in KSRTC bus stations for the first time in the country.
+As Minister for Transport, reforms and initiatives were implemented at a faster pace, aiming to curb bribery at the ground level and reduce the ministerial powers that were considered misused (some of which were later reverted by the newly elected government during 2012-13).